tirilsg/FYS3150-Project3/README.md

 Contains a single function `saveDataToTxt(filename, data)` that takes an arbitrary filename, as well as a set of data, and writes the data into the file.

 ### `twoqmotion.cpp`:
-Contains code for a function `twoq(article1, particle2, max_t, iterations,filename, particle_int)` that adds two particles into a penning trap, and simulates their movement within the trap in an intervall of time, and saves the data into a file by calling  `saveDataToTxt(filename, data)`.
+Contains code for a function `twoq(article1, particle2, max_t, iterations,filename, particle_int)` that adds two particles into a penning trap, and simulates their movement within the trap in an interval of time, and saves the data into a file by calling  `saveDataToTxt(filename, data)`.

 ### `zdirmotion.cpp`:
 Contains the implementations of a function `singleqmotion(particle, max_t, iterations, filename, useRK4)` that simulates the movement of a single particle within the environment of a penning trap.
-This function takes a boolean useRK4 as argument, that dictates whether we use the method `evolve_RK4(dt,t)` to estimate the particle trajectory or not.
+This function takes a Boolean useRK4 as argument, that dictates whether we use the method `evolve_RK4(dt,t)` to estimate the particle trajectory or not.
 The data is saved in a file.

 ------------------------

 The simulations themselves is done by calling the functions implemented in the files above, which we simply link to each of our main programs.
-We decided to split the program code into two seperate files, dependent on time-dependency, since the program `time_dependent.cpp` takes a long time to run.
+We decided to split the program code into two separate files, dependent on time-dependency, since the program `time_dependent.cpp` takes a long time to run.

 ### `time_independent.cpp`:
 All the simulations done in this program is independent of time.